2021 RSA Europe Student and ECR Winter College

 November 30 – December 1, 2021, Online

-Globalisation processes and technological change pose new challenges and traditional top-down development policies seem not to be suitable to address all these effectively.
+Globalisation processes and technological change, as well as the on-going crises due to the COVID-19 pandemic, pose new challenges and traditional top-down development policies seem not to be suitable to address all these effectively.
 At the same time, a territorial and participatory approach to economic development based on the mobilisation of local actors, resources and competitive advantages can prove successful only in those regions that have strong institutional settings.
-Both research and policy have increasingly focused on the types of platforms needed to facilitate cross-actor, technology and industrial sector collaborative engagement, in an attempt to integrate top-down and bottom-up approaches to local development.
-The objective of the Winter College is to critically consider various novel regional policy approaches, while bringing together a variety of disciplinary dimensions and perspectives.
-RSA Europe’s Socio-Spatial Dynamics Winter College 2021 aims to coach students and early career researchers to collaborate and work across disciplines in order to tackle these and related, societal challenges.
+Both research and policy are increasingly focusing on the types of platforms needed to facilitate cross-actor, technology and industrial sector collaborative engagement, in an attempt to integrate top-down and bottom-up approaches to local development.
+The objective of the RSA Europe Student and ECR Winter College was to critically consider various novel regional policy approaches, while bringing together a variety of disciplinary dimensions and perspectives.
+RSA Europe’s 2021 Student and ECR Winter College aimed to coach students and early career researchers to collaborate and work across disciplines in order to tackle these and related, societal challenges.

 Click here to find out more about the Regional Studies Association and its membership offer for students and Early Career Researchers.

 "The Winter College was a great experience, two days with amazing fellow researchers and talented speakers.
 Thanks to the RSA and all its staff for this opportunity, hope to attend again in the future!”
 Luca Serafini, University of Cagliari, Italy